-Foreign Currency Risk
+Foreign Currency Exchange Risk

-We generally conduct our business in United States dollars.
-Our international business is conducted in a variety of foreign currencies, and it is therefore exposed to fluctuations in foreign currency exchange rates.
+We generally conduct our business in U.S. dollars.
+Our international business is conducted in a variety of foreign currencies and it is therefore exposed to fluctuations in foreign currency exchange rates.
 Our objective in managing our exposure to foreign currency changes is to reduce earnings and cash flow volatility associated with foreign exchange rate fluctuations.
-Accordingly, we may enter into foreign exchange contracts to mitigate risks associated with foreign currency denominated assets, liabilities, commitments, and anticipated foreign currency transactions.
-As of December 31, 2012, we had \$49 million of foreign currency denominated receivables and payables outstanding, and foreign currency forward contracts with a notional value of \$28 million in place to partially mitigate foreign currency risk related to forecasted collections on a Mexican peso denominated revenue contract.
-The differences between the face amounts of the foreign exchange contracts and their estimated fair values were not material as of December 31, 2012.
-The impact of a hypothetical 10% adverse change in exchange rates on the fair value of foreign currency denominated net assets and liabilities of our foreign subsidiaries would be an estimated loss of \$13 million as of December 31, 2012.
+Accordingly, we may enter into foreign exchange contracts to mitigate risks associated with foreign currency denominated assets, liabilities, commitments and anticipated foreign currency transactions.
+As of December 31, 2013, we had \$27.3 million of foreign currency denominated receivables and payables outstanding, and foreign currency forward contracts with a notional value of \$8.4 million in place to partially mitigate foreign currency exchange risk.
+The estimated fair values of the foreign exchange contracts were not material as of December 31, 2013.
+The impact of a hypothetical 10% adverse change in exchange rates on the carrying amount of the net assets and liabilities of our foreign subsidiaries would be an estimated loss of \$24.6 million as of December 31, 2013.

 Item 7A.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK - Continued
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK-Continued